chadwickdonald/datasciencecoursera/gettting_and_cleaning_data/code_book.md

 # Code Book

+## Activity

+Here are the values for activity

+WALKING
+WALKING_UPSTAIRS
+WALKING_DOWNSTAIRS
+SITTING
+STANDING
+LAYING

-These are the variables in tidy_data.txt
+These are the tother variables in tidy_data.txt

 ## variables